mkaszubowski/reefpoints/source/posts/2016-03-24-testing-function-delegation-in-elixir-without-stubbing.md

 So what happens when you are testing with a module that might spawn its own process?
 In those cases I might have an `opts` argument that I can work with.
-Let's assume that for whatever reason `Parent.make_it_so/1` is working in a process on its own:
+Let's assume that for whatever reason `Parent.make_it_so` is working in a process on its own:

 ```elixir